FerhatBingol/MariaDB-GSL-UDF/README.md

 This is just-the-beginning of my efforts to attach GNU Scientific Library (GSL)[[1]]#1 to the MariaDB[[2]]#2 database.

 I have started with the Special Functions which we need to use within SQL queries.
 Without this UDFs one has to download the data to the client and process with a basic scientific function (e.g. Gamma function or beta function).
+See [here](https://github.com/FerhatBingol/MariaDB-GSL-UDF/blob/main/AvaliableFunctions.md) for currently avaliable GSL functions.

 ## How to use the code